-Joseph Horton talks about the two occasions he revisited Korea.
-He revisited in 1998 and then again in 2000.
-He discusses that it was breathtaking and a fantastic credit to the Korean people and government.
+Joseph Horton recalls the two occasions he revisited Korea.
+He shares how he revisited in 1998 and then again in 2000.
+He expresses that South Korea was breathtaking and applauds the Korean people and government for the transformation.

 Trench Fighting and PTSD

 Joseph Horton describes his experience fighting in the trenches.
-He details the close proximity of the Chinese troops as well as the nervous adrenaline that he felt in combat.
-He talks candidly about dealing with Post-Traumatic Stress Disorder after returning from Korea.
-Specifically, he highlights his bout with depression, alcoholism, and losing his family on a few occasions.
+He details the close proximity of the Chinese troops as well as the nervous adrenaline he felt in combat.
+He speaks candidly about dealing with Post-Traumatic Stress Disorder (PTSD) after returning from Korea.
+He highlights his bout with depression, alcoholism, and losing his family on a few occasions.

 KCOMZ and Christmas Hill

-Joseph Horton details the work he did as a guard at a Chinese POW camp.
-He says he was there for seventy-three days until they were moved to Christmas Hill.
+Joseph Horton details his work as a guard at a Chinese POW camp.
+He recalls serving there there for seventy-three days until being moved to Christmas Hill.
 He describes combat at Christmas Hill and shares how he served there on the front lines until the truce was announced.

 The Punch Bowl

-Joseph Horton describes his experience trying to hold a line from being taken over by North Korean forces.
-He also discusses his first real combat duty and seeing wounded and killed soldiers.
+Joseph Horton describes his experience trying to hold a line against North Korean forces.
+He recalls his first real combat duty and seeing wounded and killed soldiers.
 He describes how his job was to extricate the wounded from the battlefield.